LOCAL IMPACT

 The Fan Zone will be a busy area and will naturally have background noise of people.
 There will be talks and entertainment in the Fan Zone as well as the podium presentations.
 The times during which we expect noise for the stage will be published here as the detailed schedule evolves.
 There will also be a PA system in the Fan zone for announcements.
 During opening hours the Fan Zone shall have ambient music playing.

-During the hour leading up to the start of The Gralloch there will be music playing through the PA system in the Start and Finish Zone.
+During the hours leading up to the start of The Gralloch there will be music playing through the PA system in the Start and Finish Zone.
 This will be louder than the music playing in the Fan Zone as its purpose is to build atmosphere.
+There will be commentary via the PA system throughout the race day.

 How will I be able to catch the Bus?